-Since the last inspection, the service had been reconfigured by reducing the foot print of the centre from five houses to three and decreasing the bed numbers from 17 to seven residents.
+The service had been reconfigured in 2022 by reducing the foot print of the centre from five houses to three and decreasing the bed numbers from 17 to seven residents.
 The person in charge and staffing arrangements in each of the houses had not changed and it was considered that the new configuration was working well.

-The provider had completed an annual review of the quality and safety of the service.
-However, a six monthly unannounced visit by the provider, to review the safety of care, in line with the requirements of the Regulations had not been undertaken.
-The person in charge had undertaken a number of audits and other checks in the centre on a regular basis.
+The provider had completed an annual review of the quality and safety of the service and six monthly unannounced visits as required by the regulations.
+The person in charge and location coordinator had undertaken a number of audits and other checks in the centre on a regular basis.
 Examples of these included, medication practices, finance and staff documentation.
 There was evidence that actions were taken to address issues identified in these audits and checks.
 There were regular staff meetings and separately management meetings with evidence of communication of shared learning at these meetings.

 The staff team were found to have the right skills, qualifications and experience to meet the assessed needs of the residents in the house visited.
-At the time of inspection there was one staff vacancy across the centre.
-Recruitment was underway for this position and the vacancy was being filled by a regular relief staff member.
+At the time of inspection there were two staff vacancies across the centre.
+Recruitment was underway for this position and the vacancies was being filled by a regular relief staff member.
 This provided consistency of care for the residents.
 The actual and planned duty rosters were found to be maintained to a satisfactory level.